M-Tuning: Prompt Tuning with Mitigated Label Bias in Open-Set Scenarios: Related Work

 \subsection{Open Set Recognition}

 Models trained on limited classes usually suffer from the significant problem that they always predict unknown data in the open world as known classes.
-To enable the model to recognize unknown classes, open set recognition (OSR) is proposed~\citep{scheirer2012toward, rudd2017extreme, bendale2015towards, miller2021class, sun2020conditional, chen2020learning}.
-Within the deep learning-based OSR methods, one classical paradigm is the post-processing~\citep{miller2021class, sun2021m2iosr}.
-CGDL~\citep{sun2020conditional} and C2AE~\citep{oza2019c2ae} take reconstruction errors and latent distributions for unknown recognition in a post-hoc way.
-Another paradigm is to directly train a classifier including unknown resorting to fake unknown samples~\citep{neal2018open, yu2017open}. \emph{In the OSR community, all the methods are designed by training a simple backbone from scratch}~\citep{neal2018open, lu2022pmal, kong2021opengan, zhou2021learning, zhang2020hybrid}.
-Recently, by breaking the limit of the backbones, the ability of unknown detection is proved to be highly correlated with the performance of closed-set classification~\citep{vaze2022open}.
+To enable the model to recognize unknown classes, open set recognition (OSR) is proposed~\cite{scheirer2012toward, rudd2017extreme, bendale2015towards, miller2021class, sun2020conditional, chen2020learning}.
+Within the deep learning-based OSR methods, one classical paradigm is the post-processing~\cite{miller2021class, sun2021m2iosr}.
+CGDL~\cite{sun2020conditional} and C2AE~\cite{oza2019c2ae} take reconstruction errors and latent distributions for unknown recognition in a post-hoc way.
+Another paradigm is to directly train a classifier including unknown resorting to fake unknown samples~\cite{neal2018open, yu2017open}. \emph{In the OSR community, all the methods are designed by training a simple backbone from scratch}~\cite{neal2018open, lu2022pmal, kong2021opengan, zhou2021learning, zhang2020hybrid, jiang2023openmix}.
+Recently, by breaking the limit of the backbones, the ability of unknown detection is proved to be highly correlated with the performance of closed-set classification~\cite{vaze2022open}.
 The observation is valid across datasets, loss functions and backbones.
-Based on this observation and the excellent closed-set classification performance of prompt learning on VL models, it is rational to combine VL pre-trained model with OSR jointly.
-However, there lacks baselines for OSR based on VL model, especially for prompt methods.
-For fair comparisons, we carefully construct new baselines in this paper.
+Based on this observation and the excellent closed-set classification performance of prompt learning on VL models, it is rational to apply VL pre-trained model in open-set scenarios, and several methods have been proposed yet.
+Towards the hierarchical open-granularity classification, the ProTeCt~\cite{wu2023protect} is proposed to calibrate classification across all possible label set granularities using CLIP~\cite{radford2021learning}.
+Its setting is novel for considering the consistency in the hierarchical predictions, and different from the common OSR setting~\cite{scheirer2012toward, rudd2017extreme, bendale2015towards, miller2021class, sun2020conditional, chen2020learning}.
+The $A^2PT$~\cite{ren20232} is proposed to solve the OSR problem via prompt learning by its cross-modal guided activation module and anti-association calibration module.
+However, its experiments follow the all-data setting, and the few-shot experiments in consistent with that of CoOp~\cite{zhou2022learning} and CoCoOp~\cite{zhou2022conditional} have not been performed for comprehensive comparisons.
+Seeing the lack of baselines for OSR based on VL model, especially for prompt methods, we carefully construct new baselines under all-data and few-shot settings in this paper for fair comparisons.